openhive-network/wax/README.md

 ./scripts/build_wax_python.sh
 ```

-This script will generate wheel file which will be saved in ./dist directory.
+This script will generate wheel file using virtual enviorement of poetry  which will be saved in ./dist directory.

+#### Instaling

 It is recomended to create python virtual env, and install wax package it there, for example: